pyudev/pyudev/doc/index.rst

 pyudev doesn't work with your udev_ version, please report an issue (see :ref:`contribution`).

-The toolkit integration modules in :mod:`pyudev.pyqt4`, :mod:`pyudev.pyside` and :mod:`pyudev.glib` require some libraries from the corresponding toolkit.
+The toolkit integration modules in :mod:`pyudev.pyqt4`, :mod:`pyudev.pyside`, :mod:`pyudev.glib` and :mod:`pyudev.wx` require some libraries from the corresponding toolkit.
 Refer to the documentation of these modules for a more precise description.

 Installation is rather simple, just run::